NOYO-HASSU/NOYO-HASSU/README.md

 - Familiar with Git/GitHub for version control and using custom Flutter libraries

-- Optimizing apps perforamnce with Flutter engine.
+- Optimizing apps performance with Flutter engine.

 - Experience in Firebase Auth, FCM, Cloud storage, Real Time Database.